Body found inside truck at Arkansas recycling center, sheriff says

 LITTLE ROCK, Ark. — The Pulaski County Sheriff's Office has started investigating after authorities found a body inside of a truck at an Arkansas recycling center.

-According to reports, authorities were sent to Ironton Road in Little Rock where they found the body of an unidentified man inside of 'a truck that was being offloaded at Central Arkansas Recycling.'
+Authorities were sent to Ironton Road in Little Rock where they found the body of an unidentified man inside of "a truck that was being offloaded at Central Arkansas Recycling."

 Authorities are describing the victim as a white male, but have not released any other information on the victim.